3.3 Vehicle Operations

 3.3.2 Harnessing the AUV

 For the safety of your vehicle, all teams are required to use a harness or sling when launching or retrieving from the water.
 Even if the vehicle is light enough to hand-carry, a simple slip could result in serious damage — to your vehicle or equipment.
 Using a hoist is a much safer and more controller method.
 In addition, your vehicle may need to be suspended for weighing.
-It's strongly recommended that you — the builder — integrate sling attachment points into your vehicle's frame during the design process.
+It's strongly recommended that you — the builder — integrate harness attachment points into your vehicle's frame during the design process.
 This is far preferable to us (the competition coordinators) having to improvise a solution on-site at the last minute.

 What to Consider